Intergalactic travel

-Intergalactic travel is the hypothetical crewed or uncrewed travel between galaxies.
-Due to the enormous distances between the Milky Way and even its closest neighbors—tens of thousands to millions of light-years—any such venture would be far more technologically and financially demanding than even interstellar travel.
-Intergalactic distances are roughly a hundred-thousandfold (five orders of magnitude) greater than their interstellar counterparts.
+Intergalactic travel is the hypothetical travel between galaxies.
+Because the Milky Way and its closest neighbors are separated by millions of light-years, any such venture would also require millions of years based on our current understanding of physics.
+Thus, intergalactic travel is impossible within the human lifetime.
 The technology required to travel between galaxies is far beyond humanity's present capabilities, and currently only the subject of speculation, hypothesis, and science fiction.

-However, theoretically speaking, there is nothing to conclusively indicate that intergalactic travel is impossible.
-There are several hypothesized methods of carrying out such a journey, and to date several academics have studied intergalactic travel in a serious manner.